Baseflow/full-stack-on-rust/07-containerization/README.md

 ```

 ## Ready to go
-NOW, what is really cool is that on startup, all our migrations are automatically applied as we implemented by the end of chapter **05-orm**.
-This means what we don't need to worry about setting up the database.
-We just spin it up, and are ready to go.
+Now, what is really cool is that on startup, all our migrations are automatically applied as we implemented by the end of chapter **05-orm**.
+This means that we don't need to worry about setting up the database.
+We just spin it up and are ready to go.

-Running `docker-compose up` immidiatly gives me a working environment to continue our future endeavors **going Full Stack on Rust**.
+Running `docker-compose up` immediately gives me a working environment to continue our future endeavors **going Full Stack on Rust**.